 The Pennsylvania state assembly recently passed the HB 271 bill into law.
-It’s the cornerstone of legal internet gaming operations with details of what is allowed for both residents and online casino operators who offer or plan on providing iGaming services.
+It’s the cornerstone of legal internet gaming operations with details of what is allowed for residents and online casino operators who provide gaming services.

 As we speak, this HB 271 law is quite comprehensive.
 However, before it was officially passed into law by the state assembly, it underwent many revisions for fine-tuning.
 In a nutshell, other than online gaming, HB 271 has also legalized the following;

-The first rumors from lawmakers concerning online gambling started in 2013.
+Let's take a look at the timeline from the first rumors from lawmakers concerning online gambling starting in 2013.
 In the following years, there were several instances where lawmakers came close to passing a bill, only for the process to hit a wall at the 11th hour.
-Thankfully, this hectic adventure that eventually bore fruit.
-Let’s see how online gambling crossed the finished line in 2017.
+But thankfully, this wild adventure eventually bore fruit.
+So let’s see how online gambling crossed the finish line in 2017.

-Representative Tina Davis of District 141 spearheaded the earliest efforts of legalizing online gambling in PA.
-She introduced HB 1235 (House Bill 1235), which enabled the existing casinos and slot machines licensed operators to apply for an auxiliary license for online casino operations.
-However, the bill made it as far as House Committee on Gaming Oversight, and it was decided that the bill be delayed until 2015.
+Representative Tina Davis of District 141 spearheaded the earliest efforts to legalize online gambling in PA.
+She introduced HB 1235 (House Bill 1235), enabling existing casinos and slot machine licensed operators to apply for an additional license for online casino operations.
+However, the bill made it as far as House Committee on Gaming Oversight, and they decided that the bill be delayed until 2015.

 Despite the failure, it became crystal clear that PA was taking online gambling quite seriously.
-This was shown by the fact that SR 273 bill which tasked Econsult Solutions to measure economic impacts of online gaming.
+This showed that the SR 273 bill tasked Econsult Solutions to measure the economic impacts of online gaming.

 2014 was the year of relative dormancy.
-In June Senator Edwin Erickson proposed an online gambling bill SB 1386 but it failed to generate interest, and it was never brought up for a vote.
+In June, Senator Edwin Erickson proposed an online gambling bill SB 1386, but it failed to generate interest, and they never brought it up for a vote.

 In 2015 four online gambling bills were proposed:

-However, all efforts to approve any of these bills became futile, but all hope was not lost.
+However, all efforts to approve these bills became futile, but they did not lose all hope.

 In late June, the new HB 2150 was passed by the house, and this was the first time an online gambling bill sailed through all the State legislative chambers.
-On the following month, Governor Wolf approximated $100 million for the iGaming expansion as a part of a $1.3 billion revenue package.
-Everything looked good until the Senate decided to sit on gaming reform till the next fall.
+In the following month, Governor Wolf approximated $100 million for the online gamlbing expansion as a part of a $1.3 billion revenue package.
+Everything looked good until the Senate decided to sit on gaming reform till the following fall.

-In 2017, online gambling legislation was finally passed, but as you can see, the journey towards the iGaming legalization in Pennsylvania hasn’t been a smooth ride.
-On October 30th, Wolf late signed a complete budget which added HB 271 into the law, and PA became the fourth state in the US to legalize online betting.
+In 2017, they finally passed online gambling legislation, but as you can see, the journey towards legalization in Pennsylvania hasn’t been a smooth ride.
+On October 30th, Wolf late signed an unlimited budget which added HB 271 into the law, and PA became the fourth state in the US to legalize online gambling.

-On May 14th, 2018, things took a complete turn not only in PA but across the country when the Supreme Court of the United States struck down the PASPA (Professional and Amateur Sports Protection Act).
-The PASPA was a federal ban on sports betting that had taken effect since 1992 across the country.
-Finally, there was room to regulate online sports betting whichever way each state saw fit!
+On May 14th, 2018, things took a complete turn in PA and across the country when the Supreme Court of the United States struck down the PASPA (Professional and Amateur Sports Protection Act).
+The PASPA was a federal ban on sports betting that had taken effect in 1992 across the country.
+Finally, there was room to regulate online sports betting in whichever way each state saw fit!

-Being that online casino can operate in the state of Pennsylvania, a ton of other casinos can’t wait to have a bite at the PA market.
-But then again, it is not that straightforward to start an online casino because there are protocols that have been put in place.
-The following are some of the quick facts you should know about what operators have to abide by getting a gambling license in PA
+Because online casinos can operate in Pennsylvania, many other casinos can’t wait for a bite at the PA market.
+But then again, starting an online casino is not that straightforward because there are protocols to adhere to.
+The following are some quick facts you should know about what operators must abide by to get a gambling license in PA.

 Other than this, the operators still have to adhere to anti-money laundering, security and fairness standards, and regulations to guarantee the safety of players.

-Online gambling is a significant revenue generator, and we are quite sure that it will generate considerable revenue in the coming years.
-If the state borrows a leaf from the neighboring New Jersey since its online casinos were deemed legal, it has managed to generate revenue of up to a billion dollars.
-Being that many casino operators are waiting in line for a license, it won’t be a surprise if Pennsylvania state revenue from online gambling hits up to over 12 figures.
+Online gambling is a significant revenue generator, and we are pretty sure that it will generate considerable revenue in the coming years.
+If the state borrows a leaf from the neighboring New Jersey since its online casinos were deemed legal, it has managed to generate revenue of up to billions of dollars.
+Many casino operators are waiting in line for a license, so it won’t be a surprise if Pennsylvania state revenue from online gambling hits up to over 12 figures.

-Besides generating revenue, online casinos are also well-known for creating new job opportunities.
-If online casinos continue setting up shop within Pennsylvania, they will significantly cut down the unemployment rates in the state.
+Besides generating revenue, online casinos are also well known for creating new job opportunities.
+If online casinos continue setting up shops within Pennsylvania, they will significantly cut down the unemployment rates in the state.

-On the other hand, players who take part in jackpot slots and online lotteries end up winning some life-changing rewards.
+On the other hand, players who participate in jackpot slots and online lotteries end up winning some life-changing rewards.
 If Lady Luck comes knocking on your door, you could bag millions of dollars after spinning reels online, playing table games, or buying a lotto ticket.

-The future is bright for the Keystone State and its internet gaming services.
-With the advancing technology, gaming will inevitably become more attractive to the residents, and thus, generate more revenue in taxes for the state.
+The future is bright for Keystone State and its internet gaming services.
+With the advancing technology, gaming will inevitably become more attractive to the residents and thus, generate more revenue in taxes for the state.